Mehmet Ali Birand

-Mehmet Ali Birand (9 December 1941 – 17 January 2013) was a Turkish journalist, political commentator and writer.
+Mehmet Ali Birand (9 December 1941 – 17 January 2013) was a Kurdish-Turkish journalist, political commentator and writer.

 Biography

 He was born to İzzet and his wife Mürvet on 9 December 1941 in Beyoğlu, Istanbul.
-His mother was of Kurdish descent.
+His mother's father, Şerif Bey, was of Kurdish descent from Palu, Elazığ. Şerif Bey settled in Ereğli, Zonguldak, and married there a Turkish woman named Seniye Hanım.
+Birand's maternal uncle was a diplomat, Mahmut Dikerdem.

 He completed his high school education at Galatasaray High School.

 Career

 Birand began his journalism career in 1964 by writing in the newspaper Milliyet.
-In 1992, he joined Show TV and presented the news.
+In 1992, he joined Show TV as a news presenter.
 Birand began hosting a political show titled 32.
 Gün (The 32nd Day), which was first on TRT in 1985 and then moved to other private TV channels as CNN Türk and Show TV.
 He also presented the daily news on CNN Türk.
 Before his death in 2013, he worked at Kanal D, hosting the news.

 He also authored several books including 30 Sıcak Gün, Diyet, Türkiye'nin Avrupa Macerası, 12 Eylül 04.00 and Emret Komutanım.

 Birand was also a member of Galatasaray's board and uncommitted governance council.

 In 2006, he said that JITEM had asked Mahmut Yıldırım (Yeşil) to assassinate him, but that the operation was later cancelled, after Yıldırım had already investigated Birand's home security.
 Birand said that MIT chief Şenkal Atasagun was one of those who had told him of this episode.